Bloom-host/BloomDocs/docs/no-support-servers/ark.md

 If you want to create an split server for ARK Survival Evolved, you can do so by following the same steps as above, but instead of changing the server type of an existing server just fill in the form **Split Server** form on the right, this will create a new server and install ARK Survival Evolved on it.

-:::warning
+:::important
 ARK Survival Evolved requires about **4GB to run with no players on the default map**.
-Although it is recommended to run the server with 6GB by the ARK creators, if you decide to run one of the DLC maps you will need increase the RAM, such as Genesis 2 requiring over 13GB to start.
+Although it is recommended to run the server with 6GB by the ARK creators, if you decide to run one of the DLC maps you will need increase the RAM, maps as Genesis 2 require over 13GB to start.

 Keep in mind that ARK Survival Evolved is a big game, and it will take a while to download all the files, it's recommended you assign at least 30GB of storage to the server, since the base server files will take around 20GB of space, DLC maps will require more storage space.

-See the following - https://ark.gamepedia.com/Dedicated_Server_Setup#Hardware for more information.
+Check https://ark.gamepedia.com/Dedicated_Server_Setup#Hardware for more information.
 :::

 <div class="text--center"><img src={require('../../static/imgs/no-support-servers/ARK/1.jpeg').default} alt="img"/></div>